-Manitoba’s provincial parks are home to remote sparkling lakes, clear rivers, sandy beaches and wild boreal forests.
-You can hike through natural grasslands in Spruce Woods, relax on the sand at Grand Beach, cross-country ski at Duck Mountain, spot rare orchids in Nopiming, or paddle down world-famous canoeing rivers in Atikaki.
+When folks think of experiencing the outdoors, their first thought is often parks.
+Provincial parks in the lands now called Manitoba are home to sparkling lakes, clear rivers, sandy beaches and wild boreal forests.
+You can hike through natural grasslands in Spruce Woods, relax on the pale sand at Grand Beach, cross-country ski at Duck Mountain, spot rare orchids in Nopiming or paddle down world-famous canoeing rivers in Atikaki.

 Your much appreciated donation keeps this work going!